nsxydis/boulder_dsf/README.md

-# dsf_NYPD
+# boulder_dsf
-Data Science as a Field NYPD shooting rmd file
+Data Science as a Field Final Project

 This repository is for the Data Science as a Field Course.
-The repository will store the R markdown file and knitted html/pdf files for the Final Project.
+There are two parts to this project and they will be placed in separate folders:
+1) NYPD Shooting Incident Report
+2) COVID-19 Report